Milite History, Family Crest & Coats of Arms

 Early History of the Milite family

-Another 147 words (10 lines of text) are included under the topic Early Milite History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Milite research.
+Another 74 words (5 lines of text) are included under the topic Early Milite History in all our PDF Extended History products and printed products wherever possible.

 Milite Spelling Variations